Ayoub-sadaoui/VoiceNotion-final/SUPABASE_SETUP.md

-# Supabase Setup Guide for VoiceNotion
+# Supabase Setup Guide for sayNote

-This guide will help you set up Supabase for your VoiceNotion app, including authentication and database tables for notes.
+This guide will help you set up Supabase for your sayNote app, including authentication and database tables for notes.

 ## 1. Create a Supabase Account and Project

 1. Go to [https://supabase.com/](https://supabase.com/) and sign up for an account or log in.
 2. Create a new project by clicking "New Project".
-3. Enter a name for your project (e.g., "VoiceNotion").
+3. Enter a name for your project (e.g., "sayNote").
 4. Set a secure database password (keep this safe, you'll need it for database access).
 5. Choose the region closest to your users.
 6. Click "Create new project" and wait for it to be provisioned.